 A Waimate officer writing from Sling Camp, Salisbury Plain, on 28th August, described the circumstances connected with the death of Private R. D. Kearton, of Redcliff.
 “It seems that he was in a dug-out along with five others, . . . .
 A bomb came in amongst them, and killed five of them out-right. . . . .
 The explosion was so severe that the other men in the trench did not even go to look to see if there were any left alive.”

-He left no evidence of a will, but it was authorized that military pay go to his father.
+He left no evidence of a Will, but it was authorized that Military Pay go to his father.
 Advice of his medals was sent to his father at Ikawai; later the plaque and scroll were sent.
 R D. Kearton is commemorated on the Timaru War Memorial Wall and on the Waimate War Memorial.
 The name of R. Kearton is inscribed on the Willowbridge and Studholme District First World War Roll of Honour, an asterisk indicating that R. Kearton was killed in action.
 His name is also inscribed on the Nukuroa Methodist Church Great War Roll of Honour, where an asterisk indicates that R. Kearton made the Supreme Sacrifice.
 The name of R. D. Kearton s recorded on the Redcliff District Roll of Honour (Killed in Action).

-His cousin James Arnold Kearton also served and was seriously wounded; and cousin Thomas Kearton served in World War One and died while a prisoner of war in World War Two.
+His cousin James Arnold Kearton also served and was seriously wounded and cousin Thomas Kearton served in World War I and died while a prisoner of war in World War II.

 - Ralph & Thomas Kearton family notes by N Halstead (2017) (pdf, 1.1 MB updated 27-Feb-2019)